Model Theory of R-trees: Models of rbRTr : Constructions and non-categoricity

 Theorem \ref{number of separable models} obviously implies that $\rbRT_r$ is not $\omega$-categorical, and thus not every type of $\rbRT_r$ is principal.
 Our next result gives a characterization of the principal types in $S_n(\rbRT_r)$.
 In particular, a principal type is the type of a tuple of points that all lie along a single piecewise segment with $p$ as an endpoint.
 Thus, there are very few of them.
 As a consequence, we conclude that $\rbRT_r$ does not have a prime model (equivalently, does not have an atomic model, one in which only principal types are realized).

-For a clear and comprehensive treatment of separable models in continuous model theory, we refer the reader to Section 1 in \cite{BUdfinite}.
-Note that where we and \cite{N} have the word \emph{principal}, the authors of \cite{BUdfinite} use \emph{isolated,} which is now the standard terminology.
-In (\cite[Theorem 1.11]{BUdfinite}) they prove an omitting types theorem, and as a corollary (\cite[Corollary 1.13]{BUdfinite}) show that principal types can be omitted.
+For a clear and comprehensive treatment of separable models in continuous model theory, we refer the reader to Section 1 in Ben Yaacov and Usvyatsov \cite{BUdfinite}.
+Note that where we and Ben Yaacov, Berenstein, Henson and Usvyatsov \cite{N} use the word \emph{principal}, the authors of \cite{BUdfinite} use \emph{isolated,} which is now the standard terminology.
+In (\cite[Theorem 1.11]{BUdfinite}) they prove an omitting types theorem, and as a corollary (\cite[Corollary 1.13]{BUdfinite}) show that nonprincipal types can be omitted.
 Further, it follows from \cite[Definition 1.7]{BUdfinite} and properties of definable sets in continuous model theory, that every principal type is realized in every model, and this is implicit in the discussion following that definition.